Blog

 Cost of Treatment

-Manufacturing immunoglobulins is a costly process; therefore, IVIG is quite expensive.
+Manufacturing immunoglobulins is a costly process; therefore, IVIG is quite expensive [8].
 One way to reduce costs is by getting IVIG infusions at home or at any other location you prefer as an outpatient.
 Receiving IVIG at home will reduce the overall cost to a good extent compared to receiving infusions in a hospital.
-Home infusion reduces overhead costs incurred in a hospital, and less personnel is involved with the administration.
+Home infusion reduces overhead costs incurred in a hospital, and fewer personnel are involved with the administration.

 Can IVIG help?